AbeAsseged/Mod-2-First-React-Application---Project---2/README.md

 imported all the files under the component folder as well as the App.css then inside the function and list them inside to difine them.

+# problems run into

+A lot of hours sitting and researching as well as catching simple programing errors and solving them

+# unsolved problems

+To find a better api where there are more leagues and better user friendly front end programing where it makes it easier for the user find the specific game or league he/she want to catch a highlight off